Making a pollinator garden and attracting pollinators to your plants (both ornamental and vegetable) is incredibly important.

 - Harmful pesticides have been implicated in the recent bee decline.

-Use pesticide free ways to control plant pests whenever possible.
+Use pesticide free organic methods to control plant pests whenever possible.

 Pollinator Safe Sprays: